lat-lon/deegree-securityproxy/README.md

 deegree security proxy
 ======================

-The deegree security proxy is lightweight security framework for protecting OGC Web Services against unauthorised access using the [Spring Security](http://projects.spring.io/spring-security/) framework.
+The deegree security proxy (DSP) is lightweight security framework for protecting OGC Web Services against unauthorised access using the [Spring Security](http://projects.spring.io/spring-security/) framework.

 # Continuous Integration
 We are using the travis bot to build the software frequently and to verify each pull request.
 The current status for the master branch is: